 A student advocate

 Many schools have a staff member (sometimes affiliated with the Dean’s office) who is designated as a student advocate.
 This is the person to whom a student can go with a question or concern that doesn’t fit neatly into any other department.
-If a student is having difficulty with a particular faculty member, for instance, this may be the appropriate person to whom he should talk.
+If a student is having difficulty with a particular faculty member, for instance, this may be the appropriate person to whom they should talk.

 The career center